sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

+<<<<<<< Updated upstream
 # Blogging with markdown
-> Alternate title: javascript free in 2023
+> Alternate title: javascript free in 2023.
 It should be easier than this.
-Dare I say that was the whole point.
+> Dare I say that was the whole point; to be able to write with zero friction,
+> and for that writing to be easily converted to publishable html.

 I will contradict myself almost immediately.
 When computers are simple to use, it means someone somewhere spent time making all the complexity invisible.
 Usually many, many people over a very long time.
 I wanted a system for blogging that was easy to use, but I had not yet invested the effort to make it so.
 If you are reading this, I will assume I was eventually successful.
 At the time of writing I only have failures to report.